 For you, and for science, we’ll try it in other vehicles and take it on a plane trip as well.

 Once again, our 8 year old model is here to show us how the seat works.
 She remains 64 pounds and 51 inches tall.

 To fully simulate a carpool situation, I had her start with the TurboBooster TakeAlong folded.
 She carried it herself, unfolded it, and was able to set it up properly without me saying or doing ANYTHING.
 Compare this experience to other portable booster seats that require adult assistance and it’s easy to see what makes this booster pretty spectacular for kids on the go.

-We put the TurboBooster TakeAlong to the test by taking the backless portion along on a recent trip.
+We have put our TurboBooster TakeAlong to the test by taking the backless portion along a number of trips, including a world tour!
 I packed it into the storage bag that came with the seat and hooked the bag over the handle on my suitcase.

 This is a small thing and a big thing all at once — that bag fit perfectly on my carryon bag and didn’t flop around at all while we dragged it through the airport.

 Once on the plane, we stored it under the seat in front of my daughter — it’s small enough that we could have also fit a medium sized backpack next to it in that space!!!